tijmenvangulik/ErgometerJS/README.md

     cordova plugin rm cordova-plugin-ble
     cordova plugin add cordova-plugin-ble

-to build and run in the emulator
+To build and run in the emulator

     cordova run ios